ufz/ogs/web/content/docs/userguide/basics/conventions/index.md

 Here, $Q$ in our formulation is an already integrated flux.
 Meaning it is typically a different quantity than the primary unknown of the `process` under consideration.
 It may be e.g. a secondary variable being a function of the primary unknown.
 This is for instance the case, if we consider prescribed fluxes of water in a porous medium on a Neumann boundary.
-Here, $Q$ would be a prescribed Dary velocity integrated over some area being a function of the pressure gradient.
+Here, $Q$ would be a prescribed Darcy velocity integrated over some area being a function of the pressure gradient.
 For energy balances in OpenGeoSys the primary unknown is usually the temperature $T$, while corresponding fluxes $Q$ are usually expressed in terms of energy.